 Queering Development: Toward LGBTIQ+ Inclusion and Feminist Frameworks in G7 Development Cooperation

-Outright in collaboration with the BMZ Human Rights Division, the GIZ Sector Programme Human Rights and Women7
+Hosted by Outright in collaboration with the BMZ Human Rights Division, the GIZ Sector Programme Human Rights and Women7

 The G7 Development Ministers’ Meeting Communiqué, issued on May 19, 2022, includes new commitments by G7 states to tackle multiple and intersecting forms of discrimination against LGBTIQ people and to focus on SOGIESC equality in their development cooperaion.

 This message from seven leading industrial nations and democracies – who provided 76% of total official development assistance (ODA) in 2021 – sends an important signal for inclusion and diversity in development policy and represents a significant milestone for all future G7 presidencies.
 But what will it mean for LGBTIQ people on the ground?